Introduction:

 “What’s the best way to deal with a pension during a divorce?”

 A pension sharing order can guarantee that both parties have an income in retirement, unlike pension offsetting (where one party gets an asset of equal value, such as a home).
-Yet at the same time, a pension sharing order allows the divorcing couple to have a clean break, unlike a pension attachment order.
+Yet at the same time, a pension sharing order allows the divorcing couple to make a clean break, unlike a pension attachment order.

-The only time we would recommend using a different mechanism to divide a pension is when a pension sharing order is inapplicable or not cost effective.
+The only times we would recommend using a different mechanism to divide a pension is when a pension sharing order is inapplicable or not cost effective.
 For example, if one partner has a foreign pension, then it is beyond the jurisdiction of British courts.
 In this case, pension offsetting would be the right solution.
 Or, if the couple divorcing is very young and the pension very small, it may be more cost effective to offset it than pursue a pension sharing order.

 “Will I have to go to court?”